If you want to work with many remote Linux machines, managing and remembering IP addresses, user names and keys would be a little hard.

-If you want work with many remote Linux machines, managing and remembering IP addresses, user name and keys would be little hard.
-If you are using ssh client like putty, you can store the session but if you are the person who uses a terminal to do ssh there should be managed away to connect remote machines.
+If you are using ssh clients like putty, you can store the session, but if you are the devops engineer who uses a terminal to do ssh, there should be a managed way to connect remote machines.

 In this guide, you will learn to make use of ssh config file which stores all you ssh information that’s needed for the ssh connection.

 Every Linux and Unix-based machine has a .

 ssh folder where you keep your ssh keys.
 In this folder, you can have a file named “config” and you can put all the remote machine details in this file.